There Is Only Now: Background

-Critical response
+Critical reception

 There Is Only Now received positive reviews from music critics.
 Homer Johnsen of HipHopDX said, "Philosophically, the message on There Is Only Now is an intelligent one, as is the case with most things Hiero.
 Part of the experience is hearing the story as it unfolds, but at the same time, the Souls of Mischief are dealing with concepts like the Theory of Relativity, and experiencing life while being fully present.
 Like the album itself, the cast of guest appearances is minimal, yet praiseworthy for its originality.
 Busta Rhymes and Scarub (Living Legends) portray Womack and Stoney, two characters in the story, while Snoop Dogg supplies some wisdom of his own on the title-track.
 The seamless listen from beginning to end, and the intricacy of the story itself make it almost possible to listen to There Is Only Now just once."
 Kevin Jones of Exclaim! stated, "Fresh, crisp drums, creamy keys, luxuriant strings and timely flute and horn flourishes, each held together by a series of mood-defining bass lines, work to soundtrack this production, an inspiring foil that the record's MCs make certain not to waste on this grand testament to Souls' skill and staying power."
 Sheldon Pearce of XXL said, "With There Is Only Now, Souls of Mischief turn out a prize just short of a solid masterpiece.
 It tremors along steadily, churning out consistently good but not great mini narratives, and it does so with flair but with little change of pace.
 Still, it is the realization of an ambitious idea seen through to its conclusion, and it is an exceptional attempt to push rap to its limits as a medium."